By Lawanda Maxwell, MBA

 The West Houston Association’s Tri-County Judges Forum was held virtually on June 11th, 2020 featuring a panel of local county judges – Judge Duhon of Waller County, Judge Hidalgo of Harris County, and Judge George of Fort Bend County.
 Each judge provided updates on county initiatives and their collaborative efforts on issues pertinent to the region, including mobility, infrastructure, flooding, and COVID-19.
-Health Melton, Board Chairman of the West Houston Association, moderated the panel with questions from attendees.
+Heath Melton, Board Chairman of the West Houston Association, moderated the panel with questions from attendees.

 Judge Duhon talked about the importance of taking a regional approach when it comes to flooding.
 “Flood waters do not care about county boundaries,” said Duhon.
 He is also seeking funding from the Texas Water Development Board’s Flood Infrastructure Fund to complete studies on four of the seven water sheds in Waller County that have not been tested.
 The studies will provide value to the entire region.
 “The good thing about these studies is that the information can be used by our neighbors.”